jasato89/ironhack_rpgbattlesimulator/README.md

 If you select the options 1 or 2, the following new options will be displayed:

    1. Normal Mode (Choose your fighters) - Lets you battle, choosing your figthers for each round.

-      For each round, it will appear the fighters that are alive and you have
+For each round, it will appear the fighters that are alive and you have to select one of them.
+Then, it will display a log of every action of the battle and, finally, the winer of the battle.
+Then, a new menu will
+   appear:

+      1. Select next fighter - Returns to the previous menu.

+      2. Check the graveyard - Shows the graveyard for each team (the fighters who have died).

+      3. Return to Main Menu - Ends the battle and return to the Main Menu.

    2. Random Mode (The fighters will be chosen randomly) - The battle will take place randomly and immediately.